-Environmental design methods for total human comfort; climate and its effects in and around buildings; geometry of sunlight, sun control; introduction to thermal, lighting and acoustical design: basic concepts, subjective appraisals and measurement.
-Laboratory work and projects.
+An introduction to environmental design methods for total human comfort.
+A bioclimatic approach to design; Studies of climate and its effects in and around buildings; geometry of sunlight, sun control and its influence on the design of buildings.
+Experimental work and projects.

-11.4304 Thermal Design of Buildings C3
+C3 11.4304 Thermal Design of Buildings